yulonglim/tp/docs/UserGuide.md

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]…`

 * A class should be selected before adding a student.
-* Everything is optional except for name of the student.
+* Everything is optional except for the name of the student.
 * The `NAME` is case and space sensitive and should not be already inside the class.
 * You can add multiple tags by adding more `t/` flags.